Protecting your Rabbit from Parasites

 Our Pet Health for Life Plan is a great way to spread the cost and save on your pet’s routine healthcare.
 You will receive all the essential treatments to keep your rabbit free from ticks, fleas and worms.

-Pet Health For Life Plan - Sign Up For Just £18 Per Month Call Us Today On 01428653056
+Pet Health For Life Plan - Sign Up For Just £19 Per Month Call Us Today On 01428653056

 How Fleas Affect Rabbits

-- Skin allergies, scabs, and irritation
+- Skin Irritation, Scabs and Allergies

-- Transmission of other parasites, such as tapeworms
+- Transmission of other Parasites, such as Tapeworms

 Flea Treatments Available at Crofts Vets